Discover the Temple of Athena Nike | the Goddess of Victory's Sanctuary Atop the Acropolis

 Who was Goddess Nike?

-As per Greek mythology, Noke was the goddess of victory.
-She is the daughter of Titan Pallas as Styx.
-Nike and her siblings were close companions of Zeus.
+In Greek mythology, Nike was the goddess of victory.
+The daughter of Titan Pallas as Styx, she and her siblings were close companions of Zeus.
 She has often been depicted in art as a miniature sculpture in the hand of Athena and Zeus.

 Sculptures of Nike were extremely common in Ancient Greece.
-Her sculpture often was used to symbolize or commemorate victories, both, in war and competitions.
-She also appears on Greek coins.
-She is often depicted with wings.
+They were used to symbolize or commemorate victories in war and competitions.
+She is often depicted with wings and also appears on Greek coins.

 Goddess Athena Nike, Temple of Athena Nike